albusfangautonomy/control_notes/notes/robust_control.md

 3. T needs to be small in maganitude for high frequencies, since noise $$ n $$ is generally high in frequency.
 4. $$ \omega_ {c} $$ denotes the **crossover frequency**, being the frequency at which Sensitivity starts to increase and Complementary Sensitivity begins to decrease.
 5. $$ \omega_ {c} $$ can be tuned to be where the user thinks noise begin to overwhelm the system.
+6. **Peaks or bumps in Sensitivty transfer function is undesirable and needs to be attenuated**

 ### 4. **Relationship**